chef/chef-web-docs/chef_master/source/deprecations_ohai_legacy_config.rst

 Remediation
 =============

 Previously Ohai configuration values in the Chef client.rb file need to be updated for the new configuration system format.
-For example to configuration the plugin_path value previously you would set ``Ohai::Config.ohai[:plugin_path] = "/etc/chef/ohai/plugins.local"`` where as you would now use ``ohai.plugin_path = "/etc/chef/ohai/plugins.local"``.
+For example to configuration the plugin_path value previously you would set ``Ohai::Config[:plugin_path] = "/etc/chef/ohai/plugins.local"`` where as you would now use ``ohai.plugin_path = "/etc/chef/ohai/plugins.local"``.
 See the `Ohai Configuration Documentation </ohai.html#ohai-settings-in-client-rb>`__ for additional usage information.